Myanmar civil war (2021–present): Onset of formal resistance and war (May 2021 – August 2021)

 On 16 April 2021, pro-democracy politician Min Ko Naing announced the formation of the National Unity Government, with members of ethnic minority groups in senior roles.
 As part of the announcement he said that ousted leaders Aung San Suu Kyi and Win Myint would retain their positions and asked the international community to recognize their government over the SAC.
 Throughout April, informal clashes with protesters intensified, such as in Taze when protesters fought back against soldiers with hunting rifles and firebombs on 8 April.

 The National Unity Government declared the formation of an armed wing, the People's Defence Force (PDF), on 5 May 2021, a date often cited as the start of the civil war.
 The PDF was formed to protect its supporters from SAC attacks and as a first step towards a Federal Union Army.
 The PDF clashed with the Tatmadaw in the town of Muse on 23 May, killing at least 13 members of Myanmar's security forces.

-The Karen National Liberation Army attacked the SAC base on 14 June 2021.

 In early June, fighting erupted in Myawaddy District where the military and Karen Border Guard Forces battled against a combined Karen and PDF force, leaving dozens of SAC troops killed.
 Members of the Karenni PDF in Kayah State also captured and destroyed several Tatmadaw outposts near the state capital, Loikaw.
 Towards the end of May, the Tatmadaw used artillery and helicopters to strike PDF positions in Loikaw and Demoso.
 On 30 May, the KIA joined the PDF in a battle against SAC troops in Katha Township, killing eight SAC soldiers.
 Fighting also sprouted up in other Kachin State townships, including Putao, Hpakant and Momauk.

 While there were fewer conflict deaths between May and September, there were still many armed clashes and a spike in early June.
 Two dozen local officials appointed by the military were assassinated throughout the month of June with hundreds of bombings at police stations, banks and government offices.
 On 22 June, SAC forces using armoured vehicles raided a safehouse of the PDF in Mandalay, detaining several fighters.
 Myanmar security forces killed at least 25 people in another raid in Tabayin.
 These attacks occurred in Central Myanmar, also known as Anya, an area that had rarely seen armed violence in recent times.
 On 2 July, troops assaulted several villages in Sagaing Region and reportedly killed 41 civilians.
 The Washington Post described how Myanmar was sliding toward "bloody anarchy".